 Tribal knowledge doesn’t scale.

-Design teams that don’t make this switch at the right moment will always feel the pain from it.
-Either by forgetting areas that were already designed or by seeing things get messy across the team.
+Design teams that don’t make the switch at the right moment will always feel the pain, either by forgetting areas that were already designed or by seeing things get messy across the team.
 On the other hand, using design docs too early may slow down the open prototype phase that every conception needs.
 You can generally find the sweet spot by listening to the team.
 When questions about the design start ramping up, it’s time for documentation.

-I’ve worked at many studios and each studio has had its own format for documentation.
-But almost every studio has the same issue where a majority of developers don’t care to read it.
+I’ve worked at many studios, and each studio has had its own format for documentation.
+But almost every studio has the same issue with a majority of developers who don’t care to read that documentation.
 My favorite format leans into this problem by making the first document of every feature a presentation.
-This presentation is generally a 10-slide deck that gives an overview of the gameplay experience provided by the feature.
-And it’s meant to be presented, not read.
-This gives room for more opportunities to inspire the team via the goals and purpose of the design rather than getting bogged down in edge-case details.
-And nowadays we can upload videos of the presentation for any that missed it.
+This presentation is generally a ten-slide deck that gives an overview of the gameplay experience provided by the feature.
+The deck is meant to be presented, not read.
+The presentation gives the team more opportunities for inspiration from the goals and purpose of the design.
+You can share a video of the presentation for anyone who missed it.

-No matter the format, game designers need to build and upkeep documentation to maintain knowledge of the current designs and intentions.
-They also must manage its location to ensure the team always has easy access to that information.
+No matter the format of documentation, game designers need to build and upkeep it to maintain knowledge of the current designs and intentions.
+They also must manage its location to ensure the team always has easy access.

-Champion Iteration
+Champion Iteration.
 To champion iteration you need to embrace it.
-This comes with an understanding that all feedback is valid and all features are open for discussion.
-Closing doors on either of these can hurt the product in the long run.
-But when you’re on the twentieth iteration of a feature, everything finally seems to work, and a colleague approaches to request changes…things can get a little frustrating.
+All feedback is valid and all features are open for discussion.
+Closing doors can hurt the product in the long run even though it's frustrating when you’re on the twentieth iteration of a feature, everything finally seems to work, and a colleague approaches to request changes.
 As a designer you need to be as open to that twenty-first iteration as you were to the first iteration.
-That doesn’t mean you do it.
-But you must be open to the conversation and ready to make changes while maintaining all the successes you’ve built up to this point.
+That doesn’t mean you have to implement it.
+But you must be open to the conversation and ready to make changes while maintaining all the successes you’ve built up to that point.

-No design is final until the game ships and not even then nowadays.
+No design is final until the game ships and sometimes not even then.
 You must be open to all feedback from the team, the publisher, and players.
-Beyond that, you need the skills to process that feedback and understand the true goal behind the comment.
-Only then can you successfully integrate that feedback into your design intentions moving forward.
+Beyond that openness, you need the skills to process the feedback and understand what's behind it.
+Only then can you successfully integrate the feedback into your design.

 Advanced

-Senior designers will drive larger sections of the game and directors will drive the gameplay experience as a whole.
+Senior designers will drive larger sections of the game, and directors will drive the gameplay experience as a whole.
 Leading features and specialties at this scale means taking a larger ownership of the final product.
-It also requires you to be comfortable with empowering and trusting the team with a lot more ownership.
+It also requires you to be comfortable with empowering and trusting the team with more ownership as well.

-Take Ownership of Problems

-As designers, we must take ownership of the entire gameplay experience by ensuring it is successfully coming together and embracing the vision.
+Take Ownership of Problems.
+As designers, we must take ownership of the entire gameplay experience by ensuring it is successfully coming together and embodying the vision.
 When senior designers spot a problem in any aspect of the experience, it’s their responsibility to say something.
 They must own that problem until they track down its true owner.
-If there is none, then they become the owner until they find someone better.
-This includes problems that may exist with goals and features owned by designers or directors above them.
+If there is none, then they become the owner until they find someone better suited.
+These problems include any that may exist with goals and features owned by designers or superiors.
 Senior designers must successfully manage up to ensure the success of the entire gameplay experience.